kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 underlying Starknet contract, which has its own state which can only be queried by itself.

-The current contract storage design in Kakarot Zero is organized as such:
+This design closely resembles the design of the EVM.
+It has the following
+properties:

 - The two different kinds of EVM accounts - Externally Owned Accounts (EOA) and Contract Accounts (CA) - are both represented by Starknet smart contracts.
-  Each account is mapped to a unique Starknet contract.
-Each contract has its own storage.
+  Each EVM account is mapped to a unique Starknet contract.
+Each contract account has its own storage, and has external functions that can be called by Kakarot to read and write to its storage.
-- Each contract is deployed by Kakarot, and contains its own bytecode in storage in the case of a smart contract (no bytecode for an EOA).
+- Each contract is deployed by Kakarot, and contains its own bytecode in storage in the case of a smart contract (as EOAs don't have code)
 - Each contract account has external functions that can be called by Kakarot to read the bytecode it stores and to read / write to its storage.
 This makes Kakarot an effective "admin" to all contracts with rights to modify their storage.
-- SLOAD/SSTORE opcodes are used to read/write to storage and perform a `contract_call_syscall` to modify the storage of the remote contract.

 This design has some limitations:

-- We perform a `call_contract_syscall` for each SLOAD/SSTORE, which is expensive.
+- We perform a `call_contract_syscall` for each SLOAD/SSTORE operation that is committed to Starknet, which has an extra overhead compared to directly modifying the current contract's storage .
 Given that only KakarotCore can modify the storage of a Kakarot contract, we could directly store the whole world state in the main Kakarot contract storage.
-- It adds external entrypoints with admin rights to read and write from storage in each Kakarot contract.
-This is not ideal from a security perspective.
+- It adds external entrypoints with admin rights to read and write from storage in each Kakarot contract, which adds security risks.
 - It moves away from the traditional EVM design, in which execution clients store account states in a common database backend.